p4lang/behavioral-model/docs/simple_switch.md

 - `deq_qdepth`: the depth of queue when the packet was dequeued, in units of number of packets (not the total size of packets).
 - `qid`: when there are multiple queues servicing each egress port (e.g. when priority queueing is enabled), each queue is assigned a fixed unique id, which is written to this field.
 Otherwise, this field is set to 0.
+If priority queueing is enabled, the qid also describes the priority level of each queue.
+Starting with 0 that has the lowest priority until `number_of_priority_queues - 1` that has the highest priority.
+The number of priority queues for each port can be defined by adding `--priority-queues` when running `simple_switch`.

 TBD: `qid` is not currently part of type `standard_metadata_t` in v1model.
 Perhaps it should be added?